phytest-devs/phytest/README.rst

 Phytest will run user defined tests against an alignment and tree file.
 Here we will create example data files to run our tests on.

-Create an alignment fasta file `example.fasta`
+Create an alignment fasta file :code:`example.fasta`

 .. code-block:: text